anuragGUPTA2235/DBMS/README.md

 Data Modeling and Schema Management: DBMSs allow users to define and manage the structure of the database using data modeling techniques and schema management tools.
 Filesystems lack built-in support for structured data modeling and schema management.
 ## ABSTRACTION IN DATABASE MANAGEMENT SYSTEM
 Abstraction in computer science refers to the concept of hiding complex details and showing only the essential features of an object or system.
 It's like using a remote control without knowing how it works inside, just knowing how to use it to change channels.<br/>
 In the context of Database Management Systems (DBMS), abstraction refers to the process of hiding the complexities of the database system and presenting users with a simplified view or interface to interact with the database.
-There are typically three levels of abstraction in DBMS:
+There are typically three levels of abstraction in DBMS:<br/>
+Sure, let's break down the three levels of abstraction in Database Management Systems (DBMS) in simpler terms:

+### 1. Physical Level:

+- What it deals with: This level deals with how data is physically stored on the storage devices (like hard drives).
+- Details: It includes specifics like data file formats, storage structures (like tables or files), indexing methods (to optimize data retrieval), and how data is actually written and read from disk.
+- Example: Imagine this level as understanding the details of how data is stored in a file on your computer's hard drive, including the format of each record and how the file is organized internally.

+### 2. Logical Level:

+- What it describes: The logical level describes what data is stored in the database and how it is related.
+- Entities and Relationships: It defines entities (like tables in a relational database) and their attributes (like columns in a table), as well as the relationships between different entities.
+- Example: Think of this level as the blueprint or design of a database, showing what tables exist, what each table contains, and how tables relate to each other (for example, which columns link one table to another).

+### 3. View Level (or External Level):

+- Closest to users: This is the level that users interact with directly, tailored to their specific needs.
+- Customized Views: It provides customized views of the database, hiding certain details or showing data in a particular format that is useful for specific users or applications.
+- Example: In practical terms, this could be a simplified interface or a specific report generated from the database that shows only the information relevant to a particular department or user role.

+### Importance of these Levels:

+- Data Independence: Each level provides a layer of abstraction, allowing changes in one level (like how data is physically stored) without affecting other levels (like how users view and interact with the data).

+- **Simplicity and Security**: Abstraction helps in simplifying the complexity of managing data systems and enforcing security by controlling access to different levels of data.

+In summary, these levels of abstraction in DBMS help in organizing and managing data efficiently while providing different perspectives and levels of detail to various users and applications.